-Jillian is Chairman of the Australia Israel Chamber of Commerce (NSW), Chairman of the Independent Parliamentary Expenses Authority (IPEA), a Director of Rabobank Australia Limited, a Director of the Garvan Institute of Medical Research, a Trustee of the Sydney Opera House Trust, a Director of the Grattan Institute, Member of the International Board of the Weizmann Institute of Science, President of the Executive Council of Australian Jewry (ECAJ) and Member of the Council of the Order of Australia.
+Jillian is Chairman of the Australia Israel Chamber of Commerce (NSW), Chairman of the Independent Parliamentary Expenses Authority (IPEA), a Director of Rabobank Australia Limited, a Director of the Garvan Institute of Medical Research, a Director of Sydney Jewish Community Centre Limited, a Director of the Grattan Institute, Member of the International Board of the Weizmann Institute of Science and President of the Executive Council of Australian Jewry (ECAJ).

 Lee Liberman AM